betheden/hebrew-grammar/content/stem_pual.rst

 dictionary or lexicon will indicate the correct meaning in these rare instances of the Pual stem.

-In the Pual stem, the verb אָכַל ("to eat") means "to be consumed" by fire ֹor sword, for example:
+For example, in the Pual stem, the verb אָכַל ("to eat") means "to be consumed" by fire ֹor sword:

 .. csv-table:: Example: EXO 3:2